 There are a few different strategies you can use to price your home’s rental value, and many landlords use a combination of them.
 For example, you can set the rent at a percentage of your home’s value and also consult local comps.

-Here are 6 strategies to help you set the rental price for your house
+Here are six proven strategies to help you set the rental price for your house:

 Online rental calculators aren’t entirely accurate, but they can give you a good baseline for setting rent.
 It’s best to look at multiple calculators to get a sense of the range.

-Zillow and Redfin have simple calculators that only ask for your address, and then they give you a rental value estimate based on other rental properties in the area.
-But, then, there are other rental property calculators that allow you to account for factors like mortgage, property taxes, HOA fees, and more.
+Zillow and Redfin have simple calculators that only ask for your address, then pull up data about the number of bedrooms, square footage, and other rental properties in the area.
+This is a very simple approach to calculating your rental price.
+However, there are others that allow you to account for factors like mortgage, property taxes, HOA fees, and more.

-Some experts suggest that you base the rent on a percentage of your home’s value.
+Some real estate agents and rental companies suggest that you base rent on a percentage of your home’s value.
 A couple of years ago, landlords used the 2% rule, meaning rent could appropriately be set anywhere from 1% to 2% of the home’s value.
 However, with the changing real estate market, now experts suggest rent at 0.8% to 1.1%.

 According to the Federal Reserve Bank of St. Louis, the median value of a home in the U.S. in 2021 was $374,900.
 Using the 0.8% to 1.1% rule, a home valued at $374,900 would rent for $2,999 to $4,123 a month.